 Page 66, line 7-10

-“For larger challenges and responses, the formula shall should be used to compute the number of maximum allowed bit errors for the desired desired security level .
+“For larger challenges and responses, the formula shall should be used by the higher layer to compute the number of maximum allowed bit errors in order to verify the desired security level of the received challenge and/or response.
 The MCPS-RANGING-VERIFIER.request and MCPS-RANGING-PROVER.request primitives ea include a NumMaxAllowedBitErrors parameter for the next higher layer to set this number.

 Page 128, line 13: Remove NumMaxAllowedBitErrors and replace see Resolution 2